-In the English Prep Unit, there are two types of scoring in exams administered throughout the year: machine-scored and hand-scored.
-In exams containing multiple choice items, answers are coded on optic answer sheets, which are then machine scored in the IT department.
-On the other hand, exams containing short-answer, open-ended and production type questions etc. are hand-scored by instructors.
+In the English Prep Unit, there are two types of scoring in exams administered throughout the year: ones that are scored by the online platform used and ones hand-scored by instructors.
+In exams containing multiple choice items, answers are saved and scored in the platform, On the other hand, exams containing short-answer, open-ended and production type questions etc. are hand-scored by instructors.